 As of Aug.
 23, a total of 445 companies have entered bankruptcy proceedings in 2020.
 The year-to-date total continues to trend higher than comparable levels since 2010.

-Market Intelligence's bankruptcy analysis includes public companies or private companies with public debt.
-Public companies included in the list of companies with public debt must have at least $2 million in either assets or liabilities at the time of the bankruptcy filing.
-In comparison, private companies must include at least $10 million.
+Market Intelligence's analysis is limited to public companies or private companies with public debt where either assets or liabilities at the time of the bankruptcy filing are at least $2 million.
+Private companies without public debt must report at least $10 million in either assets or liabilities at the time of filing.

 Boots Smith Completion Services LLC and BEKN North LLC have been removed from the current list because Market Intelligence discovered that their total assets and liabilities did not reach the threshold requirement for inclusion.
 Simply Essentials LLC, meanwhile, entered bankruptcy proceedings a second time in 2020 on Aug.
 10 via a Chapter 11 filing just days after it requested court dismissal of an involuntary Chapter 7 petition filed by creditors in March.